rgrail/reese_portfolio/README.md

 - 📈 Business analytics projects involving data cleaning, analysis, and visualization
 - 🧠 Personal interest projects inspired by daily life and curiosity
-- 🛠 Tools used: Python, SQL, Excel, Tableau, Power BI, and more
+- 🛠 Tools used: Python, SQL, Excel, Tableau, Power BI, Github, and more

 Each project includes:
 - A clear problem statement